htcondor/htmap/docs/source/recipes/checkpointing-maps.rst

     map = counter.map([30])

+    # wait for the component to start
     while map.component_statuses[0] is not htmap.ComponentStatus.RUNNING:
         print(map.component_statuses[0])
         time.sleep(1)

+    # let it run for 10 seconds
     print('component has started, letting it run...')
     time.sleep(10)

+    # vacate it (force it off current execute resource
     map.vacate()
     print('vacated map')

+    # wait until it starts up again and finishes
     while map.component_statuses[0] is not htmap.ComponentStatus.COMPLETED:
         print(map.component_statuses[0])
         time.sleep(1)

+    # look at the function output and the stdout from execution
     print(map[0])
     print(map.stdout(0))